colts70/The-Sematic-Stack/README.md

 ## Anchor Locality Requirement (Non-Negotiable)
 All mandatory meaning anchors
 (`/type`, `/entity`, `/url`, `/canonical`, `/sitemap`)
-MUST be served from the **same domain as the stack root**.

-They MAY reference external identifiers, but MUST NOT relocate authority off-domain.

 ### 🔒 The Invariant
 **Every pillar must point home.**

 If any pillar:
-- does NOT reference the root domain explicitly, and
+- does NOT reference the root domain
-- does NOT bind back to the root entity or root URL

 then:
 🚨 DFH grounding is invalid for that pillar